Backyard gardening can be more than just a hobby. It can become an essential activity with numerous benefits, and here are a few of them.

 Gardening magazine photography work • Photography © Bottle and Brush Studio 2022

-Most of the time, I photograph my food & produce composition on the terrace as it is undercover but also has a great natural light.
-But I also use the backyard as a shoot location for storytelling context.
+Most of the time, I photograph my styled food & produce composition on the terrace as it is undercover but also has a great natural light.
+The backyard is used to source but also as shooting location in context.
 Once I had gathered a good "stock" collection, I was ready to contact some national gardening magazines, which have been very well responded to.
 Most gardening contributors work from different parts of the country, and as I live in the Snowy Valleys region, I can add content related to cool climate subjects.
 With my experience in graphic design, following a brief for a specific cover shoot on a deadline is in my line of work and I love it.
 The most challenging thing with assigned cover shoots is that the work must be done a season before the issue's publication.
 It is not impossible, though, with a sense of resourcefulness.
 Growing food to use in photography and developing seasonal recipes means you have to monitor the weather and be prepared as harvest time approaches.
 Everything is all about timing and priorities.
 There are times of the year when everything is ready to pick at the same time, and photography with fresh produce has to be done quickly.

 Growing for the kitchen and studio • Photography © Bottle and Brush Studio 2019-22